-Palm oil is a high-yield crop that is one of the most traded vegetable oils in the world.
-Malaysia and Indonesia account for around 90 per cent of total global palm oil production, and if cultivated in a sustainable manner it can be an important source of income and economic development in these countries.
-However, there are a number of environmental and social challenges associated with production of palm oil, such as deforestation in environmentally sensitive areas, that have a negative impact on the entire ecosystem.
+Palm oil is extracted from the fruit of oil palm (Elaeis guineensis) which is a crop with very high yields.
+It is one of the most traded vegetable oils in the world.
+Malaysia and Indonesia account for nearly 90 per cent of total global palm oil production, and if cultivated in a sustainable manner it can be an important source of income and economic development in these countries.
+However, there are several environmental and social challenges associated with the production of palm oil, such as deforestation in environmentally sensitive areas, that have a negative impact on entire ecosystems.